dastels/dastels.github.io-src/content/twsbi-diamond-580alr-nickel.md

 ## How I Learned to Relax and Love the demonstrator

 I'm not really a fan of demonstrator pens.
 Seeing the guts is interesting sure, but if you've seen one convertor you've pretty much seen them all.
 I have a Monteverde Monza so I'm good with demonstrators.

 Or so I thought.

-With all the hype and talk on Goulet Pens about TWSBI, and the loyal fan-base os the ECO in particular, I decided to give it a try and added a clear ECO to my cart.
+With all the hype and talk on Goulet Pens about TWSBI, and the loyal fan-base of the ECO in particular, I decided to give it a try and added a clear ECO to my cart.
 Then I did a bit more research and happened upon the 580s, specificly the Diamond 580ALR Nickel Gray.
 It had the same piston filler as the ECO (no converter as the body of the pen is the ink chamber) but the mechanical bits were matte finished aluminum instead of plastic.
 The trim and grip were also aluminum.
 It sounded like a solid pen, and looked amazing.

 So out with the ECO and in with the 580.